- JOIN / LOGIN

 alize cornet code violation

-This unfortunate and unfair double standard drive modern day feminism.
+This unfortunate and unfair double standard drives modern day feminism.
 Algorithmically speaking, this is Alize Cornet’s most notable claim to fame in her tennis career to date.

 Which would you rather hear metaphorically speaking?

 A lot of incredulous fans are starting to wonder what is authentic?
 When will it stop?
 And can you enforce it?
-It got so bad during the Australian Open this year fans were visible amused by the percieved showmanships of these questionable screams and what was the purpose of these harmony of yelps.
+It got so bad during the Australian Open last year that fans were visibly amused by the perceived showmanships of these questionable screams and the purpose of this harmony of yelps.

 “As a courtesy to the players (no screaming during the rally).”

-One relevant point that is often overlooked in comparing men and women in the world of entertainment is the concept of male gaze.
+One relevant point that is often overlooked when comparing men to women in the world of entertainment is the concept of male gaze.
 One reason women are paid so much more than men in modeling can be argued from the biological imperative of the male gaze.
-Certainly women’s apparel has much larger market share and customer base than men’s fashion but feeding all of this is the fundamental male gaze.
-Women not only want to look good for themselves and their own self esteem but that of the opposite sex and the same sex who many women feel are too critical of each other.
+Certainly, women’s apparel has much larger market share and customer base than men’s fashion, but feeding all of this is the fundamental male gaze.
+Women not only want to look good for themselves and their own self esteem, but that of the opposite sex and the same sex who many women feel are too critical of each other.

 Social media feeds this competition amongst women and the need to look good and be better at all time.
 Of course, many bring it on themselves since no one is making them post the “selfies”.
 The dopamine rush of validation is strong and where followers, likes and emoticons are modern day status symbols.